ccao-data/model-res-avm/README.md

 predictions.
 Specifically, post-modeling will:

-1. Shift the distribution of predicted values for each neighborhood and modeling group (single- and multi-family) such that its median sale ratio (predicted value / actual sale value) moves toward 1.
+1. Shift the distribution of predicted values for each neighborhood and modeling group (single- vs multi-family) such that its median sale ratio (predicted value / actual sale value) moves toward 1.
 This is done by applying a neighborhood and modeling group-specific percentage multiplier to all properties.
 This percentage multiplier